MasonDevereux/masondevereux.github.io/README.md

 ***

 I designed a poetry book as an assignment for college Graphic Design class.
 While I didn't personally write the poems or take the photos, I searched for poetry and photography that followed an overarching theme and wove the two artistic bodies together.
-This assignement helped not only as an exercise in layout, but also in color and visual unity.
+This project helped not only as an exercise in layout, but also in color and visual unity.

 [PoetryBook](https://drive.google.com/file/d/1F67rb09y39P7yOXhrOIwTkLz3K2x_zdH/view?usp=drive_link "Poetry Book")